grscwf/twin-mt/nero-paths.md

 hard to find.
 <details>

-- You must have seen Mica and Pevhin already in other playthroughs.
+- You must have seen Mica already in other playthroughs.
 - Pick the neutral starting option (not naked or abused).
-- Follow the dialog branches to subby.
-You should get the "Barbs?" glitch.
+- Follow the dialog branches to becoming an apprentice.
+- When Ivex removes Nero's clothes, use the 3rd option, which is hidden but briefly shown.
 - Finish the hard escape.
 - Use the wand.